 Fillings, cavities, gingivitis, wisdom teeth, root canals, dentures, teeth whitening, etc.The list is long, and perhaps one of the main advantages of dental insurance is that it can provide you with preventative treatment that will ultimately improve your dental health and help avoid future problems.
 People who don’t have dental insurance will only go to the dentist when they have a problem.
 This pain or disease will then be more advanced and will require a much more expensive service.
 In contrast, the preventative treatment that comes with having dental insurance can prevent greater issues in the future and lead to major savings.

 Did you know that cavities are still the most common chronic disease in children and adults even though they are easy to prevent?
-From 1999 to 2004, the National Health and Nutrition Examination Survey performed a study that collected a lot of illuminating data: for example, 92% of adults between the ages of 20 and 64 have had cavities in their permanent teeth.
+The National Health and Nutrition Examination Survey performed a study that collected a lot of illuminating data: for example, 92% of adults between the ages of 20 and 64 have had cavities in their permanent teeth.

 What Does Dental Insurance Cover?